Recently, I came to the uncomfortable realisation that my opinions drive almost all of my decision-making. Do’oh.

 Before you know it, a few of your long-held opinions weaken and what gran got from her gran is out of date.
 That particular bottle of milk has gone off.

-Refresh and create some space in your mind for the things that are important to you.
+Refresh and create some space in your mind for the important things.